danieleteti/delphimvcframework/README.md

 - Fix https://github.com/danieleteti/delphimvcframework/issues/489 (thanks to [drcrck](https://github.com/drcrck) for his initial analisys)
 - Fix https://github.com/danieleteti/delphimvcframework/issues/493 (thanks to [DelphiMan68](https://github.com/DelphiMan68) for his initial analisys)
 - Fix for nil objects in lists during serialization
+- Uniformed behavior in `Update` and `Delete` method in `TMVCActiveRecord`.
+Now these methods raise an exception if the record doesn't exists anymore in the table (update or delete statements return `AffectedRows` = 0).
+The behavior can be altered using the new parameter in the call, which by default is `true`.
+WARNING!
+This change could raise some incompatibilities with the previous version, however this is the correct behavior.
+Consider the previous one a "incorrect behavior to fix".

 ## Older Releases